Ujef94/TodoWebApp/frontend/README.md

 ## To Upload the MERN Project on GitHUb repository.
 1. Create a Repository on GitHub:

   -> Go to GitHub and log in.

   -> Click on the + icon at the top right and select New repository.

   -> Enter a repository name and optionally a description.

-  -> Choose whether the repository is Public (anyone can see it) or Private (only you and collaborators can see it).
+  -> Choose whether the repository is Public (anyone can see it) or Private (only you and collaborators can see it)

   -> Initialize this repository with a README if you want to add a README file right away.

   -> Click on Create repository.

-2. Add Your Project to GitHub:
+3. Add Your Project to GitHub:

  1) Open a Terminal or a Git Bash (CMD/GitBash):

   -> Navigate to the folder containing your project.